zar-moethu/staying-connected-through-statistics/README.md

 ### _3.2 Preliminary Insights_

-- The summary statistics gave me a good first look at the data.
+- The summary statistics gave us a good first look at the data.
 I noticed that **Mom tended to call more often**, while **Dad’s calls lasted longer**, but it wasn’t clear if those differences were actually meaningful or just natural variation.

 - While descriptive statistics provide a useful overview, they don't test for significance or allow us to draw conclusions about underlying differences.